 Study at LNS - Curriculum and Assessment At the London Nautical School we provide an exciting and challenging learning experience through lessons and cross- curricular activities.
 Our curriculum is designed to support each individual on their learning journey and is devised to take into account the rich history and diversity of the school.
 We develop all our students to be successful, have integrity and be aspiring and literate learners, capable of achieving their potential and succeeding in their educational goals.
 Learning takes place both in and outside of the classroom, we run various trips to museums, the theatre, sporting events and outdoor residentials.
 We are privileged as we get to know our students as individuals and understand how each learns best; building lasting relationships and fostering confidence in our young people.
-Our assessment strategy is designed to support student's achievement and is tailored to the individual through in class feedback and formal assessment points.
+Nearest stations Waterloo (Northern Line, Bakerloo Line underground and rail), Blackfriars (District Line, Circle Line underground and rail).
+Southwark (Jubilee Line underground) Bus routes RV1, 1, 4, 59, 68, 76, 139, 168, 171, 341, 521 Our assessment strategy is designed to support student's achievement and is tailored to the individual through in class feedback and formal assessment points.
 We believe passionately in developing authenticity and independence and we nurture our students, offering advice and guidance throughout their time at our school, focusing on key transition stages from Year 6 through to life after Sixth Form.
+The London Nautical School The Norwood School

 In Year 7 we have developed a unique London Nautical School Curriculum taught alongside the traditional curriculum.
 The LNS Curriculum is designed to expand our students' minds and enrich their understanding of the world around them within a local and global context.
-The six units have been developed to nurture and enhance student's literacy, oracy, The London Nautical School written and social skills and provide a foundation for future success.
+The six units have been developed to nurture and enhance student's literacy, oracy, written and social skills and provide a foundation for future success.
 The London Nautical School is an inclusive school and we believe in everyone's ability to succeed regardless of circumstance.
 For those requiring additional support, to aid this achievement, including students with special educational needs and those for whom English is an additional language, we have extensive support mechanisms.
 Since September 2015 we also have a dedicated Autism Spectrum Disorder (ASD) Unit.
 Boys from the ASD unit flourish in the school under our inclusive philosophy and regularly achieve well.
-How to apply - 1 Applications must be made using the Common Application Form from your home borough by Sunday 31 October 2021. - 2 In addition the Supplementary Information Form obtainable from the school or via lambeth.gov.uk/eadmissions must be completed and sent directly to The London Nautical School by Sunday 31 October 2021.
-For information about this school's open days, please visit our website: lambeth.gov.uk/ apply-for-a-secondary-schoolplace-for-2022-23-open-days Details are also available from the school directly.
+How to apply - 1 Applications must be made using the Common Application Form from your home borough by Tuesday 31 October 2023. - 2 In addition the Supplementary Information Form obtainable from the school or via lambeth.gov.uk/eadmissions must be completed and sent directly to The London Nautical School by Tuesday 31 October 2023.
+For information about this school's open days, please visit our website: lambeth.gov.uk/ apply-for-a-secondary-schoolplace-for-2024-25-open-days Details are also available from the school directly.